Financial aid •

 However, saving up as early as possible can make a big difference.

-Even if you can only put aside enough for a semester of tuition, or even half tuition, that’s money you won’t have to borrow.
+Even if you can only put aside enough for a semester of tuition, or even half the cost of tuition, that’s money you won’t have to borrow.

 With that in mind, here are some ways to save up some cash in advance and cut college costs.